suffolklibraries/sljekyll/about/index.md

-  alt="Woman reading to young children who are shouting and dancing." bg-color="bg-near-white" title="Making life better" text="Whether it’s through an inspiring read, meeting over a tea and a game of scrabble or bringing families and carers together at children’s events, we have a huge impact on the people of Suffolk." link="/about/case-studies/" link-text="Read some case studies &rarr;" link-color="custom-corporate-green" link-hover-color="custom-corporate-green"
+  alt="Woman reading to young children who are shouting and dancing." bg-color="bg-near-white" title="Making life better" text="Whether it’s through an inspiring read, meeting over a tea and a game of Scrabble or bringing families and carers together at children’s events, we have a huge impact on the people of Suffolk."
 %}

 {%